-There’s no fruit we get more excited about than apples.
+There’s no fruit we get more excited about in the fall than apples.
 Freshly picked at a local orchard, apples have a crisp-tart bite we crave.
-Plus, no fruit is more fun to cook with: From pie to cider to sauce, apples bring everyone to the kitchen.
-(Here are more bakes that make your house smell like fall.)
+Plus, no fruit is more fun to cook with: from apple pie to cider to sauce, apples bring everyone to the kitchen.

-At farmers markets and even supermarkets, we’re seeing a wider variety of apples every year.
+At farmers markets and even supermarkets, we’re seeing new apple varieties crop up every year.
 While it’s exciting to taste these new and ever-more-delicious fruits, not all apples are created equal.
 Some are best for eating out of hand, while others are better for baking or jamming.
-Brush up on apple types, and learn which apples to use (and how) with our handy guide.
+Brush up on the different types of apples, and learn which apples to use when.

 Generally, apples that are best for eating raw have a naturally sweet flavor—often, their texture doesn’t stand up well to cooking.